nginxinc/nginx-gateway-fabric/site/content/overview/gateway-api-compatibility.md

       - `method`: Supported.
     - `filters`
       - `type`: Supported.
       - `requestRedirect`: Supported except for the experimental `path` field.
 If multiple filters are configured, NGINX Gateway Fabric will choose the first and ignore the rest.
-Incompatible with `urlRewrite`.
       - `requestHeaderModifier`: Supported.
 If multiple filters are configured, NGINX Gateway Fabric will choose the first and ignore the rest.
+Incompatible with `urlRewrite`.
       - `urlRewrite`: Supported.
 If multiple filters are configured, NGINX Gateway Fabric will choose the first and ignore the rest.
-Incompatible with `requestRedirect`.
+Incompatible with `requestHeaderModifier`.
+      - `responseHeaderModifier`: Supported.
-      - `responseHeaderModifier`, `requestMirror`, `extensionRef`: Not supported.
+      - `requestMirror`, `extensionRef`: Not supported.
     - `backendRefs`: Partially supported.
 Backend ref `filters` are not supported.
 - `status`
   - `parents`